VI of England

 Utynam through an open letter marked with the King's Great

 Patent.
 The patent gave John a 20-year monopoly for a method

-involve an inventive step over any earlier item to be found in the
+they involve an inventive step over any earlier item to be found

 (and un-official) searches.
 The invention should also be capable

 A patent is a monopoly granted by the government to the proprietor

 of the patent for an invention which is fully described in its